-Let’s think for a minute what enablement and empowerment mean and put them into perspective as they relate to Gospel for Asia-supported national missionaries.
+Let’s think for a minute what enablement and empowerment mean and put them into perspective as they relate to Gospel for Asia (GFA)-supported national missionaries.

 The root word in enablement is “able.”
 Enablement intrinsically refers to providing means or opportunity to make something possible or practicable.
-When people support or give to GFA, they help GFA’s field partners provide the training, literature, equipment and living expenses to make their ministries possible and practicable.
+When people support or give to Gospel for Asia (GFA), they help GFA’s field partners provide the training, literature, equipment and living expenses to make their ministries possible and practicable.

 We believe that empowerment is, by far, more important than enablement.
 Without empowerment, national missionaries would be ineffective representing Jesus to the thousands of people in Asia.
 Their ability to establish fellowships and transform communities would be severely hindered.